hzeller/flaschen-taschen/client/README.md

 If you don't want that, you can explicitly set it as last value in the geometry specification.

+If you add a `-o` color, then the font gets an outline of that given color, which you can use to create a contrast for the font.
 ## Send-Image

 ### Compile